vuejs/docs/src/guide/components/props.md

 </div>

-The casting rules for `Boolean` will apply regardless of type appearance order.
+If the array of types includes `Boolean` then the casting rules for `Boolean` will apply, unless `String` appears earlier in the array.